gonfva/gonfva.github.io/content/en/blog/2025-11-08-llm-scaffolding.md

 These are only a set of possible options.
 And the key is correctly defining the tools used by the Claude API.

-I'm going to paste here a copy from my conversation with Claude above.
+I'm going to paste a copy from my conversation with Claude below.

 #### Defining Primitives is the Main Difficulty